 This transfer provision requires states to enact and enforce a law that prohibits the possession of any open alcohol beverage container, or the consumption of any alcoholic beverage, in the passenger area of any motor vehicle located on a public highway, or the right-of-way of a public highway, in the states.

-States that fail to enact such a law have a portion of their highway funds transfered into the state's Section 402 program.
+NHTSA has published guidance on “common pitfalls” for compliance with the minimum requirements of Section 154.
+States that fail to comply with these minimum requirements have a portion of their highway funds transfered into the state's Section 402 program.